Winnipeg camps for 2026

 • Are snacks or meals provided?
 Do you accommodate all dietary restrictions?

-Read recommendations and testimonials from others and as you do so, consider which of them most resonate with you.
+Read recommendations and testimonials from others and, as you do so, consider which of them most resonate with you.
+When you’re shortlisting Winnipeg summer camps, look for comments that match what matters most to your child and to you.

 Upcoming Events view all events on OurKids.net